eobrain/funcgo/README.md

 ... which will compile the compiler and generate a JAR file
 <code>target/funcgo-<i>x</i>.<i>y</i>.<i>z</i>-standalone.jar</code>

-You can run the unit tests by doint
+You can run the unit tests by doing

 ```sh
 lein midje